sahsagar-google/oracle-toolkit/docs/compute-vm-user-guide.md

 Choose a supported operating system image (either one of the Google Cloud public images, or your own if uploaded and prepared separately).

-> **NOTE:** Some operating systems such as Red Hat Enterprise Linux may have additional licensing costs.
+> **NOTE:** Some operating systems such as Red Hat Enterprise Linux have additional licensing costs.
 See the [Premium images](https://cloud.google.com/compute/disks-image-pricing?hl=en#section-1) section of Google documentation for additional details.

 Using an Oracle compatible [custom OS image](https://cloud.google.com/compute/docs/images#custom_images) is also supported.
 Including [Oracle Linux](https://cloud.google.com/compute/docs/images#oracle_linux).